PCI Accreditation in 2026: What It Means and How to Prepare

 Stage 4: Internal Validation and Readiness

-Before engaging external auditors, organizations should conduct an internal validation.
+Before engaging external auditors, organizations should conduct internal validation.

 This step ensures: